declare-lab/dialogue-understanding/README.md

 # Utterance-level Dialogue Understanding

-This repository contains pytorch implementations of the models from the paper [Utterance-level Dialogue Understanding: An Empirical Study](https://arxiv.org/pdf/2009.13902.pdf)
+This repository contains pytorch implementations of the models from the paper [Utterance-level Dialogue Understanding: An Empirical Study](https://arxiv.org/pdf/2009.13902.pdf), and [Exploring the Role of Context in Utterance-level Emotion, Act and Intent Classification in Conversations: An Empirical Study](https://declare-lab.net/assets/pdfs/dialogue-understanding-acl2021-findings.pdf)

 ![Alt text](images/uldu.png?raw=true "Utterance-level Dialogue Understanding")